-If you are writing code that is intended to be portable across different port-mode procedure (port-mode ip)

-Scheme implementations, we recommend adding the #!r6rs token to the top of every script and library that you write.
+If you are writing code that is intended to be portable across different Scheme implementations, we recommend adding the #!r6rs token to the top of every script and library that you write.
 This allows Ikarus to alert you when using non-portable features.
 If you're writing code that's intended to be Ikarus-specific, we recommend adding the #!ikarus token in order to get an immediate error when your code is run under other implementations.